xxczaki/nasa-cli/README.md

 <p align="center"><img src="https://i.imgur.com/9EslkXb.gif" alt="Picture of the Day!"></p>

 I will be really happy, if somebody could create a better GIF from Mac, than this above!
+Make a PR and i will merge it :smile:

 ## Installation using :package: npm